The *-Edge-Reinforced Random Walk: Introduction

 Suppose we are given some positive weights $(\alpha_{i,j})_{(i,j)\in E}$ on the edges invariant by the involution, i.e. such that

 Let $(X_n)_{n\in\N}$ be a nearest-neighbor discrete-time process taking values in $V$.
 For all $(i,j)\in E$, denote by $N_{i,j}(n)$ the number of crossings of the edge $(i,j)$, i.e.

 and let

-The process $(X_n)_{n\in\N}$ is called a $\star$-Edge Reinforced Random Walk (\sERRW) starting from $i_0$ if $X_0=i_0$ and, for all $n\in\N$ and $j\sim X_n$,
+The process $(X_n)_{n\in\N}$ is called a $\star$-Edge Reinforced Random Walk (\sERRW) starting from $i_0$ if $X_0=i_0$ and, for all $n\in\N$ and $j\in V$,

-The \sERRW can be seen as a generalisation of the Edge-Reinforced Random Walk (ERRW) introduced in the seminal work of Diaconis and Coppersmith \cite{coppersmith}, corresponding to the case where $\star$ is the identity map.
+{\blue The \sERRW includes, as special cases, several models of reinforced random walks which already appeared in the literature.

-At fixed time $n$, the transition rates are obviously not reversible.
-But the $\star$-symmetry on the transition rates can be interpreted as a Yaglom reversibility \cite{Yaglom0,Yaglom,Dobrushin}, where the space involution is given by the $\star$-involution $(i,j)\mapsto(j^*,i^*)$ on the oriented edges.
+Firstly, the \sERRW is a generalisation of the Edge-Reinforced Random Walk (ERRW) introduced in the seminal work of Diaconis and Coppersmith \cite{coppersmith}, which itself corresponds to the case where $\star$ is the identity map.}